Hi Again!

 What I heard next rang even deeper – “Just be sure to tell them I love them.”

-Later, I thought that was just like the Lord: He tells you something and invites you to come to Him to seek out more of its truth.
 And He loves us all the same, too, and gives us only one effective way to His love—through the power of Jesus Christ and His righteousness.

-It’s through Jesus that we learn about and experience this gigantic love of God.
-And to benefit from God’s love, we have to love Him back.
-We do that by first accepting Christ, learning of His purpose, and trying earnestly to be honest in our thoughts and deeds, according to His teaching.
-This is how we can stand before God’s throne and ask him questions.
+We love God back by first accepting Christ and trying earnestly to be honest in our thoughts and deeds according to His simple teaching of the ten commandments – Love God with all thy heart, love thyself and thy neighbor, and on these hang all the rest.
+This is how we get to stand before God’s throne and ask him questions.
 He doesn’t always answer in the ways we’d want or expect.
-But by spending time with God, even just a few minutes a day, a week, even a month (though month is not as effective), we understand Him more and more, bit by bit, and we learn to put Him first in our lives.
+But by spending time with God, even just a few minutes a day, a week, even a month (though going a whole month is not as effective or as fun), we understand Him more and more, bit by bit, and we end up desiring to put Him first in our lives.

-The way I see it, homosexuality gets a double dose of hatred from these people because of the scriptures that talk against same-sex relations.
-I refer to Leviticus and Romans and the Sodom and Gomorrah story in Genesis.
-You can’t just give these scriptures a superficial reading and, with the first “shall not” you see, decide that no more understanding of the subject is needed.
-From what I know, those passages are not to be read superficially.
-Those passages must be read as a product of study before one can see that they contain God’s warning against idol worship and abuses of power, a favorite pastime for many ancient folks before God came on the scene and warned the delivered Hebrews in the desert not to have any other God before Him like the ancient folk were doing.
+It’s necessary because the so-called anti-homosexual passages cannot be read superficially.
+They must be read as a product of study.
+In them, you find God’s warning against idol worship, a favorite pastime for many ancient folks, before God came on the scene and warned the Hebrews in the desert to have no other God before Him.
+But people don’t see idol worshippers and abuses of power when they read the anti-gay scriptures.
+They see God as being vehemently against same-sex love and ready to strike them blind.
 I recommend reading Judges 19 and comparing it to Genesis 18 & 19.
-In either chapter, tell yourself if you see any gay person you may know or if you see men full of fiendish and lewd sin.
+After reading these chapters, tell yourself if you see any gay people you know or if you see men full of fiendishly lewd and, to use an appropriate word here, sinful behavior.
 Anyone engaging in fiendish and lewd sin as a way of life will have God to answer to, no matter what their orientation.

 Gordon Bell was born in South Jersey where he also grew up and has lived happily in the San Francisco Bay Area since 1981.
 He now lives in Oakland, CA, and is married to his best friend Jon.

-September 2024 |
+December 2024 |

 ||||||